datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:f9207929f3
-## 4. Accessors again!
-This time with comparisons.
+## 4. More than one ways to access variables

-There are multiple ways of doing things in R. For example,  `c(1,2,3,4,5)` and `1:5` return the same result.
-Another example is that we can access variables from a data frame using the square brackets `[[` instead of the accessor `$`.
+An important lesson you should learn early is that there are multiple ways of doing things in R. For example, to generate the first five integeers we note that `1:5`, and `seq(1,5)` return the same result.

+There are also other ways to variables from a data frame.
+For example we can use the square brackets `[[` instead of the accessor `$`.
+Example code is included in the editor.
-When you've done that, you'll notice there's another part to this question, and that is to find out whether the two symbols `$` and `[]` actually serve the same purpose!
-Don't believe something until you try it out for yourself!

 *** =instructions
-Use the square brackets `[]` to extract the state abbreviations and assign them to the object `b`.
-Use the identical function to determine if `a` and `b` are the same.
+Use the square brackets `[[` to extract the state abbreviations and assign them to the object `b`.
+Then use the identical function to determine if `a`, as defined in the previous exercises, and `b` are the same.

 *** =hint
 You need to use 2 sets of square brackets.